Exploring World Cultures: How Traditions Shape Identity and Daily Life

 Festivals and Celebrations

-Festivals bring communities together and reflect religious, historical, and seasonal significance.
+Festivals unite communities and highlight religious, historical, and seasonal significance.

 Religious Festivals